-Following a second bout of M.E. in 2002-3, Richard developed a new series of more personal, figurative works exploring the connections between traditional art and contemporary life.
+After recovering from a bout of M.E. in 2002-3, Richard developed a new series of more personal, figurative works exploring the connections between traditional art and contemporary life.
 He has since exhibited at galleries and art fairs across the UK, and secured major public commissions.
-His prizes include Best Surrealist Artist in the 2016 American Art Awards.

-Richard’s work was always notable for its atmospheric light and colour, and a move to West Sussex in 2010 has rejuvenated his interest in landscape painting.
+Richard’s work is notable for its atmospheric light and colour, and a move to West Sussex in 2010 has rejuvenated his interest in landscape painting.